THE THREE WORKS OF GRACE

 To partake of Christ, to be part of His house, requires that we continue in joyous expectation throughout our discipleship.
 In terms of current Christian thinking, the concept that our salvation is not established until we finish our course is totally revolutionary.

-It is obvious from several passages of the Book of Hebrews that the experienced saints to whom the Book of Hebrews was written were in serious danger of falling away from the Lord.
+It is obvious from several passages of the book of Hebrews that the experienced saints to whom the book of Hebrews was written were in serious danger of falling away from the Lord.

 how shall we escape if we neglect so great a salvation, which at the first began to be spoken by the Lord, and was confirmed to us by those who heard Him, (Hebrews 2:3)